yetanotherbhai/target.en/help/c-recommendations/c-products/c-catalog-search.md

 Click the refresh icon to re-index your catalog.
 Be aware that indexing can take some time, depending on the size of your feed.

 The catalog is automatically refreshed every hour.
-Click **[!UICONTROL Refresh]** to reindex the catalog between automatic refreshes.
+Click **[!UICONTROL Refresh]** to re-index the catalog between automatic refreshes.

-You can create collections or exclusions using Advanced Search on the Catalog Search page (Recommendations > Catalog Search > Advanced Search).
-After creating a search using "id > contains," for example, you can then click Save As > Collection or Exclusion.
+You can create collections or exclusions using Advanced Search on the Catalog Search page ([!UICONTROL Recommendations] > [!UICONTROL Catalog Search] > [!UICONTROL Advanced Search]).
+After creating a search using "id > contains," for example, you can then click [!UICONTROL Save As] > [!UICONTROL Collection or Exclusion].

 >[!IMPORTANT]
 >
 >The Advanced Search functionality is case-insensitive; however, products returned at the time of delivery are based on case-sensitive search.
 This mismatch might lead to confusion.
 Ensure that you consider case-sensitivity when you create collections or exclusions based on results using the Advanced Search functionality.
 For example, if you perform a search for "Holiday," that initial search lists results containing "Holiday" and "holiday."
 If you then create a catalog with the intent to return products containing "holiday," only products containing "holiday" are returned.
 Products containing "Holiday" are not returned.
 Exclusions are handled in a similar fashion.